17 Best Yoga Poses for Anxiety (Depression and Stress)

 4. Half Moon Pose (Ardha Chandrasana)

-Half Moon is named as such as it’s said to resemble an Indian moon floating in the sky.
+Half moon is named as such as it’s said to resemble an Indian moon floating in the sky.

 Though it’s not easy, it has many advantages when it comes to using yoga to improve your mental health.